 Vast Shadow is a font that truly excels when it’s massively sized, like on a billboard or movie poster.
 Anything smaller than that and its trademarked shadow will make the font feel squished.

 A strong display font like this is great for infographics, advertising posters or marketing flyers.
+Try it out using one of our many poster templates.

 However, use it sparingly or for short words, like the designers did below: